accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 2. Open "Preview with screen reader", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
-3. Identify complex information-conveying shapes that require detailed description in the original document.
+3. Identify the complex shapes conveying information that require detailed description in the original document.
 4. Check in PAC that each of them is accompanied by an adjacent text that serves as a detailed description.
 5. If this is not the case, check that each one is accompanied by an adjacent link providing access to the detailed description.
 6. If this is the case, the criterion is validated.